osudrl/cassie-trajectory-editor/WRITEUP.md

 <!---https://imgur.com/a/bUZJipk-->

 The current solver optimizes the process by seeding the last (solved) frame's pose for subsequent calculation.
-Because the trajectory is continuous, this seed will be much closer to the target than the initial position.
+The trajectory is continuous, so this seed will be much closer to the target than this frame's initial position.
-As a result, the body needs to move a much shorter distance, and fewer simulation cycles are needed.
+As a result, the solver needs fewer simulation cycles to get the body to the target.
-Furthermore, the seed puts the body "right next" to the target, so greater K/D term constants can be used without the simulation becoming unstable.
-Furthermore, the seed puts the body "right next" to the target, so greater K/D term constants can be used without the simulation becoming unstable.
+Furthermore, seeding puts the body "right next" to the target, so the solver can use larger PD constants without risking simulation instability.

 There is a disadvantage: the seeding finds a "band" of solutions.